-- Understand the plan features
+- Understand the features of both Plans

-- Review the Investment Options offered
+- Review the investment options offered in each Plan

 *Investment adviser representative and registered representative of, and securities and investment advisory services offered through Voya Financial Advisors, Inc. (member SIPC).

 You should consider the investment objectives, risks, and charges and expenses of the mutual funds offered through a retirement plan, carefully before investing.
 The fund prospectuses and information booklet containing this and other information can be obtained by contacting your local representative.
 Please read the information carefully before investing.